Opossum Problems and Solutions

 Trapping and relocating does not work.
 If you are determined to remove an opossum then encourage it to do so on its own by removing whatever is attracting it to your area.
 You must determine what is attracting the opossum to your area and remove the attractants or other opossums and animals will come and fill the vacated niche.
 Opossums are usually attracted by pet food left outside and dense shrubs to hide under.

-If you are determined to trap then please contact a humane trapper.
+If you hire a professional trapper, make sure they are properly licensed and trained.
 Make sure the opossum will be trapped safely in a humane trap AND released unharmed.
 Please do not trap during the spring to fall baby season or animals may become orphaned and die.
-In California; Los Angeles, Ventura and parts of Orange county refer to Humane Control.com

 Answer: Give the opossum the benefit of the doubt.
 It may not be dead!
 Many opossums will “play ‘possum” when extremely frightened.
 They will appear dead.
 If found then leave the area, put dogs in the house and give the opossum a chance to recover.
 It may take anywhere from a few minutes up to 4 hours.
 Generally, the ears will start to wiggle when the opossum is about to revive.
 Please do not immediately place the opossum in a plastic bag or garbage can.
 If after 4 hours there is no movement or signs of life then contact animal control for disposal.
 For more information or to see an actual photo of an opossum “playing ‘possum” read the “Opossum Defense Mechanisms” section.